-Sue: You’re not exactly selling Blake’s 7 to me.
+Sue: You aren’t selling Blake’s 7 to me, love.

-For several years now, we have fed a small pack of wild cats who come and visit us each night (usually when we’re in the middle of Doctor Who).
-We named them Blake, Avon and Vila.
-Severlan died a few months ago and we haven’t seen Vila in ages.
+For several years now we’ve fed a small pack of wild cats who visit us each night (usually when we’re in the middle of an episode of Doctor Who).
+We called them Blake, Avon and Vila.
+Sadly, Severlan died a few months ago and we haven’t seen Vila in ages.

 Me: He probably ran away.

-The others’ leader, Mandrel, gives the Doctor a fake credit card to use in the city.
+The others’ leader, Mandrel, provides the Doctor with a credit card the size of a paperback book.

 Sue: You wouldn’t get many of those in your wallet.
-If you had more than one bank account, you’d have to carry them around in a small knapsack.
+If you had more than one bank account, you’d have to carry your credits cards around in a knapsack.

-The Doctor visits a hole-in-the-wall, and with Cordo keeping watch, he inserts the card.
-A glass cubicle imprisons the Doctor and he is gassed for being overdrawn.
+The Doctor visits a hole-in-the-wall machine while Cordo keeps watch, but when he inserts the card, a glass cubicle imprisons the Time Lord and he is gassed for being overdrawn.

-Four uniformed men arrive to retrieve the Doctor.
+Uniformed men have arrived to retrieve the Doctor.

 Sue: Why didn’t Cordo press that button and get him out?
 He had plenty of time.

-The men take the Doctor away on a gurney.
+The Doctor is hauled away on a gurney.

 Sue: It’s Barclaycard’s Death Squad.
 I bet he gets charged for being carted away.
 This is very similar to Brazil.
 And Bob Diamond’s darkest fantasies.

-Sue: Didn’t the Doctor hang around with Houdini?
-He should be able to get out of that.
+Sue: Didn’t the Doctor know Houdini?
+Shouldn’t he be able to get out of that?

-The Doctor has been deposited in a conditioning room with a man named Bisham.
-Bisham tells him that Pluto’s inhabitants are made docile with PCM (Pentocyleinicmethylhydrane).
+The Doctor is deposited in a conditioning room with a man named Bisham.
+Bisham tells him Pluto’s inhabitants are pacified with a drug called PCM.

 Sue: We need a scene with some happy people in it.
 Just one scene would do it.
 All I’ve seen so far are depressives, rebels and bureaucrats.
-What about those in between?
+What about everybody else?

 Sue: It’s Oliver Twist for middle-aged men.
-Mandrel is basically Fagin and the loud-mouthed woman (who really belongs on the stage, not on television) is Nancy.
+Mandrel is basically Fagin, and the loud-mouthed woman (who belongs on the stage, not television) is Nancy.
 She’s bloody terrible.

-The Gatherer decides that the Doctor is an arms smuggler, and he’ll need the Inner Retinue to deal with him.
+The Gatherer decides the Doctor must be an arms smuggler, and the Inner Retinue will have to deal with him.

 Sue: Oh very good.
 Was Robert Holmes a communist?

 Me: No, that was Malcolm Hulke.
-But Holmes received a large tax demand before he wrote this, so he wasn’t in the best of moods.
+But Holmes received a tax demand just before he wrote this, so he wasn’t in the best of moods.

-Sue: If any of the Inland Revenue saw this episode, they would have crucified him later.
+Sue: If any of the Inland Revenue saw this, I bet they crucified him later.

 Leela accuses Mandrel of cowardice.
-She even insinuates that he hasn’t got a penis.
+She even insinuates he hasn’t got a penis.

 Sue: You go, girl!